-You don't need a lawyer to draft a software development contract -- you can do it yourself.
-This article doesn't cover all possible nuances of software contracts, but it does provide an overview of some of the most important points that should be covered by any software development agreement.
+Fortunately, you do not need to hire an expensive lawyer to draft a software development contract.
+Whether you are the client or the developer, you can do it yourself.
+While this article does not cover all possible nuances of software contracts, it does provide an overview of some of the most important points that should be covered by any software development agreement.

-In the contract, break down the project into discrete parts or stages, often called phases or "milestones."
-The contract should require the developer to deliver an acceptable product at the end of each stage in order to get paid a specified amount.
-This makes it easier for both sides to monitor the developer's progress and resolve problems early on in the project -- or even terminate the project.
+The agreement should clearly break the project down into discrete parts or stages, often called phases or "milestones."
+It should require the developer to deliver an acceptable product at the end of each stage in order to get paid a specified amount.
+This makes it easier for both sides to monitor the developer's progress and resolve problems early on in the project, or even terminate the project if the relationship is not working.

-There are two basic ways to pay a developer for creating custom software: a pay-per-hour (time and materials) agreement, or a fixed-price agreement.
+There are two basic ways to pay a developer for creating custom software: an hourly rate (known as a "time and materials" agreement) or a lump sum (known as a "fixed-price" agreement).

 Time and materials agreement.
 Under a time and materials agreement, the client pays the developer for the time spent and actual costs incurred in creating the software.
-This payment scheme is often favored by developers since the developer is assured of payment even if the project takes longer than originally anticipated.
+This payment scheme is often favored by developers, since the developer is assured of payment even if the project takes longer than originally anticipated.
+Hourly rates are common for many professionals outside of the software industry, including lawyers and accountants.

 However, as a practical matter, clients often agree to pay developers more money if the project takes more time than anticipated.
 Otherwise, the developer may quit or end up delivering a hastily completed and shoddy product.

 One of the most important functions of a software development agreement is to establish who will own the intellectual property rights to the software to be created.
-This is often one of the most hotly contested issues between the developer and client and can easily become a deal-breaker.
+This is often one of the most hotly contested issues between developer and client, and can easily become a deal-breaker.

 Developers own the copyright to software unless the developer is the client's employee or the software is part of a larger work made for hire under a written agreement.
 In order to own the copyright, the client must have an agreement transferring ownership from the developer to the client.